WeMakeMolecules/Megasynthase_string_miner/README.md

 Updated: july 2023

-This is  A simple parser to extract all the antismash annotated files in a tab separated table Just copy it into the folder with folders of antismash 5,6 or 7 outputs and obtain a parseable table
+This is  a simple parser to extract all the antismash annotated files in a tab separated table.
+Just copy it into the folder with folders of antismash 5,6 or 7 outputs and obtain a parseable table

     wget  https://github.com/WeMakeMolecules/Megasynthase_string_miner/raw/main/antismash_domain_parser.pl